millerk22/emc2-labs/EMC2-Labs-Fall/lab13.rst

 .. image:: _static/plane_normal.png
    :align: center

-We will strictly be dealing with the rotation transformations in :math:`\mathbb{R}^3`.
+We will simply deal with rotation transformations in :math:`\mathbb{R}^3`.
-While in 2-D we could rotate on the X-Y plane, in 3-D we can rotate on the X-Y plane, the Y-Z plane, and the X-Z plane making 3 different rotations.
+While in 2-D we could only rotate on the X-Y plane, in 3-D we can rotate on the X-Y plane, the Y-Z plane, and the X-Z plane making 3 different rotations.
 With all 3 of these rotations, we can achieve any rotation in 3-D.
 Here is what the 3 different rotations look like.